AtomSDK/atomsdk-demo-ios/README.md

 * Connection with Multiple Protocols (Auto-Retry Functionality)
 * Connection with Real-time Optimized Servers (Countries based on latency from user in Real-time)
-* Connection with Smart Dialing (Use getCountriesForSmartDialing() to get the Advanced VPN Dialing supported countries) Connection with Smart Connect (Tags based dialing)
+* Connection with Smart Dialing (Use getCountriesForSmartDialing() to get the Advanced VPN Dialing supported countries)
+* Connection with Smart Connect (Tags based dialing)

 ## Compatibility
-* Compatible with Xcode 12 and iOS 12 and later
+* Compatible with Xcode 15.3, iOS 12.0, macOS 10.13, tvOS 17.0 and later
 * Compatible with ATOM SDK Version 5.0 and onwards